The Trends Behind What's Trending

 As we made progress collecting and augmenting our dataset, we quickly realized that the textual data we collected might benefit from also collecting the contents of each article.
 However, because we were using BuzzFeed as our primary data source, a significant number of articles were comprised of aggregated content - that is, content pulled in from other web platforms such as Twitter, Tumblr, YouTube, etc. Moreover, the API data did not contain a direct link to the articles themselves, though this issue might have been sidestepped by mixing and mashing "username" and "uri" data points.

 Ultimately, incorporating additional article data would have required a significant level of time and effort that was simply not available for this project.
 Nevertheless, a more thorough approach might have found a way to web-scrape the content of the articles for which we were pulling API data.

 Practically speaking, a project like this might allow news media organizations to evaluate the potential popularity of a given article based on its textual inputs.
 This would not act as a stand in for editorial judgment, but rather a tool to supplement and refine the process as it currently stands.

 Rather than churning out excessive digital content and hoping that something will stick, further progress in this area would allow editors and content authors to see a macro-level view of what content is successful for each region and refine their efforts based on this perspective.
 These efforts could be improved even further if one were to train the models categorically to generate predictions that are contingent on the audience that each category serves.

 Did you enjoy this post?
 Don't miss the next one!

 On-site training for you and your co-workers on the latest data science, analytics, and machine learning methods and tools.

 Need help with Data Acquisition?

 Using NLP and machine learning, businesses can predict consumers reaction and engagement level.
-Schedule a free consultation to find out how we can help!
+Click below to learn more about the services we offer and how we can help.